How to Safely Operate a Stump Grinder (First-Time Renters)

 • “I’ll figure it out as I go”

-• “It’s like using a mower or chainsaw”
+• “It’s like using a lawn mower”

 In reality, the machine you’re renting is closer to commercial-grade equipment, with enough power to cause damage instantly if misused.